 The U.S. intelligence officially accuses Russia of the DNC hack.
 Trump Jr. speaks to a think tank that supports Russian positions.
 WikiLeaks releases Podesta’s emails.

 Oct.
-3: contacted by WikiLeaks.
+3: Trump Jr. again is contacted by WikiLeaks.
 They write, “Hiya, it’d be great if you guys could comment on/push this story,” attaching a quote from Clinton saying she wanted to “just drone” WikiLeaks founder, Julian Assange.
 Trump Jr. responded, “Already did that earlier today.
-It’s amazing what she can get away with.”again is
+It’s amazing what she can get away with.”

 Oct.
 7: The Washington Post at 4 p.m. publishes the “Access Hollywood” videotape, in which Trump brags in vulgar terms about kissing, groping and trying to have sex with women.
 Just half an hour later, WikiLeaks begins releasing emails from the personal email account of Clinton’s campaign chairman, John Podesta, starting weeks of drip-drip revelations.